stata

 Workshops and presentations

+I regularly present at Stata conferences especially my Advanced Visualizations with Stata series, where I introduce new material and packages.
+There are currently six presentations (in addition to others) that can be viewed here.
 I also regularly conduct workshops and seminars.
-Some of these are in the public domain, e.g. my Advanced Maps in Stata courses (comes in three versions: 1 hour, 3 hours, or 6 hours) are offered in collaboration with Stata UK every year.
-On the private side, I have done several workshops on topics ranging from workflow management, working with frames, visualizing hierarchical data, and making maps in Stata.
-Currently, I am doing about one presentation per month or so.
-These are usually one hour and are usually part of some regular seminar series at the host institution.
-If you would also like to organize one, then please reach out by email.
+Some of these are publicly offered, e.g. my Advanced Maps in Stata courses (comes in three versions: 1 hour, 3 hours, or 6 hours) in collaboration with Stata UK every year.
+On the private side, I have also conduct workshops on topics ranging from workflow management, Stata frames, visualizations, and making maps in Stata.
+Usually I do about one presentation per month usually for one hour and are usually part of some regular seminar series at host institutions.
+If you would also like to organize one, then please reach out!

 Client engagement